robertdvdk/part_detection/inrae_big/README.md

 ```
 Next, build the conda environment using the environment.yml file.

+Finally, there are two more steps to prepare the datasets:
+<h4>PartImageNet</h4>
-Finally, to prepare the partimagenet dataset, there is one more step.
+Finally, to prepare the PartImageNet dataset, there is one more step.
 When we first downloaded the datasets, the PartImageNet_OOD version of the data was the only existing version.
 However, in this version, the sets of classes in 'test', 'train', and 'val' were disjoint.
 Thus, we created two subsets of the 'train' dataset: a training subset and a testing subset.
 Simply run prep.py in datasets/partimagenet to prepare the dataset.

 <h2>Training and testing the model</h2>
 The argument parser has the following parameters: